ventunobtc/video-youtube/Ross-Ulbricht-Miami-Bitcoin-Conference/en/ch001-Ross-Ulbricht-Miami-Bitcoin-Conference.md

  And the first thing she said was, has anyone told you about mom yet?
  I said, what about her?
- And she said to me in this voice, she said, oh Ross, Ross Robinson.
+ And she said to me in this voice, she said: "oh Ross, Ross Ross"

  11.
  And i knew her mom had been feeling sick.